upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 ## Summary: Patterns of Recurring Challenges

 The characteristics described in the **[Problem Space](./problem-space.md)** define the environment in which software systems exist and evolve.
-Within this environment, a set of challenges arises repeatedly across organizations, domains, and technological contexts:
+Within this environment, a set of recurring patterns of difficulty arises across organizations, domains, and technological contexts.
+These challenges rarely appear in isolation; they tend to co-exist and reinforce one another over time:

 - implicit and unexamined decisions,
 - loss of original intent and rationale over time,